1995–96 Orlando Magic season

 The 1995–96 Orlando Magic season was the seventh season for the Orlando Magic in the National Basketball Association.
-The Magic were coming off their trip to the 1995 NBA Finals, where they were swept in four straight games by the Houston Rockets.
-During the off-season, the team signed free agent Jon Koncak.
+The Magic were coming off their trip to the 1995 NBA Finals, where they were swept by the 6th–seeded Houston Rockets in a four-game sweep.

+Season summary

+Off-season

+During the off-season, the team signed free agent Jon Koncak, and signed Joe Wolf during the first month of the regular season; Wolf was previously released by the Charlotte Hornets.

+Regular season

 The Magic started the regular season without Shaquille O'Neal, who missed the first 22 games due to a preseason thumb injury.
-Penny Hardaway stepped up in O'Neal's absence, and was named the Player of the Month for November, as the Magic got off to a 13–2 start to the season, and later on held a 34–14 record at the All-Star break.
-At mid-season, the team traded Jeff Turner to the expansion Vancouver Grizzlies in exchange for Kenny Gattison, who never played for the Magic due to arm and neck injuries.
-The Magic won their second consecutive Atlantic Division title with a franchise-best 60–22 record, and earned the second seed in the Eastern Conference.
+Penny Hardaway stepped up in O'Neal's absence, and was named the Player of the Month for November, as the team got off to a 13–2 start to the season.
+The Magic posted a seven-game winning streak between December and January, and later on held a 34–14 record at the All-Star break.
+At mid-season, the team traded Jeff Turner to the expansion Vancouver Grizzlies in exchange for Kenny Gattison; however, Gattison never played for the Magic, due to arm and neck injuries he sustained with the Grizzlies, and was out for the remainder of the season.
+The Magic posted another seven-game winning streak between February and March, and won their second consecutive Atlantic Division title with a franchise-best 60–22 record, earning the second seed in the Eastern Conference.

-Hardaway averaged 21.7 points, 7.1 assists and 2.0 steals per game, and was named to the All-NBA First Team, while O'Neal averaged 26.6 points, 11.0 rebounds and 2.1 blocks per game in 54 games, and was named to the All-NBA Third Team, and three-point specialist Dennis Scott contributed 17.5 points per game, and led the league with 267 three-point field goals, a single-season record since broken by Stephen Curry.
-In addition, Horace Grant provided the team with 13.4 points and 9.2 rebounds per game, and was named to the NBA All-Defensive Second Team, while Nick Anderson provided with 14.7 points, 5.4 rebounds and 1.6 steals per game along with 168 three-point field goals, and Brian Shaw contributed 6.6 points and 4.5 assists per game off the bench.
+O'Neal averaged 26.6 points, 11.0 rebounds and 2.1 blocks per game in 54 games, and was named to the All-NBA Third Team, while Hardaway averaged 21.7 points, 7.1 assists and 2.0 steals per game, and was named to the All-NBA First Team, and three-point specialist Dennis Scott contributed 17.5 points per game, and led the league with 267 three-point field goals, a single-season record since broken by Stephen Curry.
+In addition, Nick Anderson provided the team with 14.7 points, 5.4 rebounds, 3.6 assists and 1.6 steals per game, and contributed 168 three-point field goals, while Horace Grant provided with 13.4 points and 9.2 rebounds per game, and was named to the NBA All-Defensive Second Team.
+Off the bench, Brian Shaw contributed 6.6 points and 4.5 assists per game, while Donald Royal provided with 5.3 points per game, Wolf averaged 4.6 points and 2.9 rebounds per game, Anthony Bowie contributed 4.2 points per game, and Koncak provided with 3.0 points and 4.1 rebounds per game.